Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Data structures:</h3></code>

 <p>
-Data structures are considered <span class="special">entities with the capability of grouping data together based on similarity in type and behavior, enabling efficient manipulation of datasets along with providing some common functionality for better manipulation of data</span>.
+Data structures are considered <span class="special">entities capable of grouping a tremendous amount of data based on similarity in type and behavior, enabling efficient manipulation of datasets and providing some standard functionality for better data manipulation</span>.
 These structures are commonly referred to as <span class="special">collections</span>, <span class="special">containers</span>, and the like.
-Data structures are fascinating because they uphold to one of the most important concepts in the programming bible, which is the principle of <span class="special">abstraction</span>.
-Data structures shield us from unnecessary details and the complexities associated with manipulating and managing extensive datasets.
+Data structures are fascinating because they uphold one of the most essential concepts in the programming bible, the principle of abstraction.
+Data structures shield us from unnecessary details and the complexities of manipulating and managing extensive datasets.
 They offer only the essential interfaces needed to work with them for programmers.
-Elements within a data structure have something in common even if that thing is as simple as being of the same data type.
+Elements within a data structure have something in common, even if that thing is as simple as being of the same data type.
 So, which data structure is the best?
 </p>